THEVINAYPATHAK/THEVINAYPATHAK/README.md

 <br />

-Hi, I'm [Vinay Pathak] pursiuing my postgraduation in CS .
+Hi, I'm Vinay Pathak and am pursuing my MCA from Graphic Era Hill University .
 My passion for software lies with dreaming up ideas and making them come true.
 I'm joining in open-source community  to learn a lot and i love how collaboration and knowledge sharing happened through open-source.

 *languages and tools:*